 original position would have placed the stone nearer to Arter

 Brae and Arter Brae Wood with an interesting point being that

 "Arter" is a corruption of Arthur.
 Possibly another

 connection with King Arthur?
 There are also a number of ancient

 sites near by, including two hill forts along Cademuir Ridge to

 the south east.
 The nearest standing stones are only 2 miles

-may again have been lost over time.
+again been lost in time.